 The Adventure Programme is aimed at the group and the individual.
 On a group level it involves co-operation, tolerance, team-building, listening and leading.
 For the individual it engenders character, independence of spirit, resourcefulness, determination, resilience, self-reliance and self-discovery.

-Pinewood Adventure takes the children to Somerset in Year 4, a sailing weekend in Chichester in Year 5, an outward bound weekend in Wales in Year 6, a French Chateau visit in Year 7, and two trips in Year 8 (one a combined humanities trip and the other an adventure trip to Wales).
-Year 3 experience a camping-out-night in the school grounds as their first introduction to Pinewood Adventure.
-We also organise a biennial school ski trip, the last one went to Courmayeur in Italy in March 2016.
+Pinewood Adventure takes the children to Somerset in Year 4, a sailing weekend in Chichester in Year 5, a bushcraft weekend in Sussex in Year 6, a French Chateau visit in Year 7, and two trips in Year 8 (one a combined humanities trip and the other an adventure trip to Wales).
+Year 3 experience a day trip to PGL Liddington as their first introduction to Pinewood Adventure.
+We also organise a biennial school ski trip.

 A strong, supportive ethos, together with staff who set an excellent example,ensures that pupils are respected and valued.
 Within this climate they grow in self-belief and self-esteem.